-A WET test is a quantifiable method to determine discharges from the facility cause toxicity to aquatic life by itself, in combination with, or through synergistic responses, when mixed with receiving stream water.
+A WET test is a quantifiable method of determining if a discharge from the facility may be causing toxicity to aquatic life by itself, in combination with, or through synergistic responses, when mixed with receiving stream water.

-- Applicable; under the federal Clean Water Act (CWA) §101(a)(3), requiring WET testing is reasonably appropriate for sitespecific Missouri State Operating Permits for discharges to waters of the state issued under the National Pollutant Discharge Elimination System (NPDES).
+- ✓ Applicable; under the federal Clean Water Act (CWA) §101(a)(3), requiring WET testing is reasonably appropriate for site-specific Missouri State Operating Permits for discharges to waters of the state issued under the National Pollutant Discharge Elimination System (NPDES).
 WET testing is also required by 40 CFR 122.44(d)(1).
 WET testing ensures the provisions in 10 CSR 20-6 and the Water Quality Standards in 10 CSR 20-7 are being met.
 Under 10 CSR 20-6.010(8)(A)4, the department may require other terms and conditions it deems necessary to assure compliance with the CWA and related regulations of the Missouri Clean Water Commission.
 The following Missouri Clean Water Laws (MCWL) apply: §644.051.3. requires the department to set permit conditions complying with the MCWL and CWA; §644.051.4 specifically references toxicity as an item we must consider in writing permits (along with water quality-based effluent limits); and §644.051.5. is the basic authority to require testing conditions.
-WET tests are required by all facilities meeting the following criteria: - Facility is a designated a Major - Facility continuously or routinely exceeds its design flow - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded - Facility (whether primarily domestic or industrial) that alters its production process throughout the year - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts - Facility has Water Quality-Based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow $\geq$ 22,500 GPD - Other the treatment process includes additives that may result in toxicity when combined in the discharge.
+WET tests are required by all facilities meeting the following criteria: - Facility is a designated a Major - Facility continuously or routinely exceeds its design flow - Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded - Facility (whether primarily domestic or industrial) that alters its production process throughout the year - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts - Facility has Water Quality-Based Effluent Limitations for toxic substances (other than NH3) - ☐ Facility is a municipality with a Design Flow $\ge$ 22,500 GPD - Other